St. Augustine Lighthouse & Maritime Museum

 Hours of Operation

-The St. Augustine Lighthouse & Maritime Museum serves as a scenic and educational museum.
+The St. Augustine Lighthouse & Maritime Museum serves as a scenic and educational maritime museum.
 It stands 165 feet above sea level, overlooking the Matanzas Bay and the Atlantic Ocean from Anastasia Island.
 Visitors can climb the 219 steps to the top of the St. Augustine Lighthouse for a spectacular view of the city and ocean.
-Walk through and experience the triumphant history of this lighthouse in the Keeper’s House museum, stroll the picturesque grounds, or enjoy one of the many different guided tours offered to St. Augustine visitors.
-There is also a gift shop open to the public where visitors can pick from a unique array of lighthouse souvenirs.
+Experience life at a Light Station through the many exhibits in the Keeper’s House, stroll the picturesque grounds, or enjoy a “Behind the Scenes” guided tour, included with admission.
+There is also a gift shop open to the public where visitors can choose from a unique array of nautical souvenirs.

 "Behind the Scenes" tours are offered on the hour from 11 a.m. to 3 p.m. every day.
-These tours showcase the important role the Light Station has played in St. Augustine's history, give visitors glimpses into the preservation and research work that goes on at the Lighthouse, and also preview the new Maritime Archaeology & Education Center that will be opening in the fall of 2017.
+This tour showcases the important role the Light Station has played in St. Augustine's history and provides a glimpse into the preservation and research work that goes on at the Museum at the newly opened Maritime Archaeology & Education Center.

-Free parking is available at the museum.
+Free parking is available at the Museum.
 Summer hours are 9 a.m. – 7 p.m.
-The lighthouse is closed on Thanksgiving, Christmas Eve, and Christmas Day.
+The Museum is closed on Thanksgiving and Christmas Day.
+The Museum is located on Anastasia Island on the road around the corner from the fire station, across from the Alligator Farm.

 Watchtower and First Lighthouse